-- 1. Adjusting the compass: Go to 'Main Menu > Configuration > Off-road > Calibrate Compass'.
-Once inside the adjusting utility, place the device on a horizontal position and just turn it slowly for a few seconds. - Go to 'Main Menu > Configuration > Off-road > Bearing' and select 'Automatic'.
+- 1. Adjusting the compass: Go to 'Main Menu > Configuration > System > Calibrate Compass'.
+Once inside the adjusting utility, move device rotating in several directions place for a few seconds. - 2.
+Go to 'Main Menu > Configuration > Off-road > Bearing' and select 'Automatic'.
 This way, the information coming from the compass will be considered when you are stopped or driving very slowly (in these cases, the GPS information is less reliable to determine orientation).